 As a rural county, transportation issues have always been present.
-Many residents commute to work in the Baltimore or Washington, D.C. areas.
-The average commuter spends 34.6 minutes on his or her drive to work, which is slightly higher than the Maryland average of 31.7 minutes.
-In Carroll County, men have a longer average commute of 38.5 minutes compared to women at 30 minutes.
-In-county travel is available through Carroll Area Transit System (CATS), which is the primary public transportation system.
-CATS offers two services: deviated-fixed route and demand response.
-Other in-county transit support includes program transportation such as ARC,
+Many residents commute to work in the Baltimore or Washington, D.C., areas.
+The average commuter spends 34.8 minutes on his or her drive to work, which is slightly higher than the Maryland average of 32 minutes.
+In Carroll County, men have a longer average commute of 38.6 minutes compared to women at 30.6 minutes.
+In-county travel is available through Carroll Transit System (CTS), which is the county's contracted public transportation system.
+CTS offers two services: deviated-fixed route and demand response.
+Other in-county transit support includes program transportation such as Arc, Caring Carroll, Carroll County Health Department, Change, Carroll Lutheran Village, etc. Out-of-county public transportation is not available, with the exception of shuttles to the metro and there are several park-and-ride lots.

-Caring Carroll, Carroll County Health Department, Change, Carroll Lutheran Village, etc. Out-of-county public transportation is not available, although there are several park-and-ride lots.
-Sources: American Community Survey and Carroll County Transit Development Plan (http://admin.healthycarroll.thehcn.net/javascript/htmleditor/uploads/Carroll County TDP Presentation 31 Oct 2012.pdf)
+Sources: American Community Survey and Carroll County Transit Development Plan (http://ccgovernment.carr.org/ccg/aging/docs/Carroll%20Final%20Report.pdf)